sparkflows/sparkflows-docs/docs/user-guide/connectors/snowflake.rst

 Reading from CSV File
 ^^^^^^

-It reads Housing data from a CSV File using Read CSV Processor.
+It reads Bills data from a CSV File using Read CSV Processor.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^